How's the writing going?

 Knowing I'm in safe hands, my Critic immediately relaxed and put down his megaphone.
 He's been lying on a sun-lounger in the corner, sipping pina coldadas, whilst I've been reading through what I've written so far.
 There's a long way to go, but I've made a writing schedule for the next couple of weeks and I'm feeling pretty positive...

-Click here for the next chapter in the Holly Attempts To Write A Book saga, where I offer my top tips for writing.
+Click here for the next chapter in the Holly Attempts To Write A Book saga, where I offer my top tips for curating the conditions for creativity.

 Click here for reflections and poems from February's Mindful Play lab.